 - Add 1-2 handfuls of the meat mixture into the center and wrap the caul around the meat.

-- Then heat up a big pan with butter and and some of the Crépinettes parcels into the hot pan.
+- Heat up a large pan with butter and and some of the Crépinettes parcels into the hot pan.
 Fry first for 5 mins on 1 side, then turn and fry on the other side.
 The Crépinette caul will melt away but keep the patty together and that is the aim.
 Fry an all sides slightly light brown.

 - Serve hot and you have the option of serving with a simple cream sauce, roasted vegetables, rice, mash potato and a salad.